Vinimoga/Portf-lio/DoomLikeGame/DevLog.md

 0927 - Started doing the engine of the game (raycasting and stuff), it's been one week since I did something in the game, better do more.

+0929 - I've tried solving more about the raycasting function, but something is on my nerve.
+On the beggining i've tried doing it on a "changable" frame, but this idea doesn't work if the entire game doesn't work, so I am trashing it out to biuld again from a squared resolution and a change it latter.
+A squared map will be implemented too.

+This is super hard

+1003 - Finally the raycasting did work, what I did wrong was the raycasting function was searching for every occurrence of a ray passing through a wall, that cause a wall do be seen, but the wall behind also was passed through (because of the max depth), that made two rays, one inside the other.
+Now i'll try to make the rest of the game from the first tutorial, then i'll try to implement a different type o raycasting, called a Digital Differential Analyzer (DDA).
+I'll see this again later.